Skip to content

 What to Do If You’ve Already Signed a Bad Contract

 Consult a lawyer.
-An attorney can identify if any contract terms are unenforceable in your jurisdiction.
-Many predatory clauses don’t hold up legally, even if they’re in the contract.
+An attorney can identify whether any contract terms are unenforceable in your jurisdiction.
+Many predatory clauses don’t hold up legally even when they’re in the contract.

 Document issues.
 If the agency isn’t delivering on contractual obligations, document every instance.
 This creates grounds for termination based on breach of contract.